-Things to consider when choosing a rehab treatment
+Things to consider when choosing a rehab clinic

-- Waiting times: Do you have to wait to be admitted or can you be admitted immediately?
+- Waiting times: Do you have to wait to be admitted, or can you be permitted immediately?
 Going through the NHS often means long waiting lists and delayed treatments.
-Compare the differences between the NHS and private establishments here.

-- Do you have any underlying conditions: Do you need to be treated for depression, anxiety, bereavement, stress, PTSD as well as an addiction problem?
+- Do you have any underlying conditions: Do you need to be treated for depression, anxiety, grief, stress, trauma, as well as an addiction problem?

 - Treatments: What treatment models will you receive?
 Is the 12 Step programme included?
 What holistic, experiential or CBT therapies are on offer?